wcm-io/wcm-io-wcm/ui/granite/src/site/markdown/components.md

 ### Config-Scope Path Browser

-This is a customized Miller Column Path Browser that always sets the root path to the inner-most configuration scope root.
-That is usually the root page of the current site, allowing selection only pages from the current site.
+This is a customized Path Field/Browser that always sets the root path to the inner-most configuration scope root.
+If you want to show only pages of the current site, consider using the Site Root Path Picker from [wcm.io URL Handler Granite UI components][url-handler-graniteui-components].

-Requires usage and proper configuration of [wcm.io Configuration](http://wcm.io/config/).
+Requires proper configuration of Apache Sling Context-Aware configuration, see also [wcm.io Context-Aware Configuration][caconfig].

 ```json